department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 #### If you're stationed overseas in Korea
 Call the BBD office in Yongsan at DSN 738-5121 (or commercial 02-7918-5121).

 Or, visit the office in person.
 The office is located in BLDG 4037 on Yongsan South Post, next door to the 1st Replacement Company (1RC).
-The office is open Monday, through Friday, 8:00 a.m. to 11:30 a.m., and 12:30 p.m. to 4:30 p.m.
+The office is open Monday through Friday, 8:00 a.m. to 11:30 a.m., and 12:30 p.m. to 4:30 p.m.

 VA staff will be available at the Osan Air Base on the 3rd Thursday of each month from 8:00 a.m. to 4:00 p.m.
 Contact the Airman Family and Readiness Center at DSN 784-5440 for location information.

+To complete the process, you'll need to:
+- Have a copy of your service treatment records for your most recent period of service, **and**
+- Be available for 45 days from the date you apply to have a VA medical exam, **and**
+- Have enough time in-country to complete the medical exam process (which may involve multiple specialty clinics)

 <br>